stratokumulus/proxmox-openshift-setup/Readme.md

 ```
 openshift-install coreos print-stream-json, and run grep for kernel, rootfs and initramfs
 ```

+But the list in the file `vars/okd-version.yaml` has it all for you already :)

 ### Check openshift deployment progress from the bootstrap node
 Same for the master or worker nodes, just set the right IP address
 ```